It’s Australia’s history as you’ll never read in high school

 “People who’ve taken the Bible as God’s word have changed Australia.
 And the influence of the Bible in the hands of people who aren’t straightforwardly Christian is also fascinating.”

-Even the Bra Boys, a gang based on surf culture notorious for its role in the Cronulla race riots in 2005, have a Bible verse, “My brother’s keeper” tattooed on their chests.
+Even the Bra Boys, a gang based on surf culture notorious for its role in the Cronulla race riots in 2005, have a Bible verse, “My brother’s keeper” (from Genesis 4:9) tattooed on their chests.

 “The Bible is everywhere, in very surprising places,” says Lake.
 “And people make all kinds of interesting interpretations of it.”